AstiV/aWalkInThePark/README.md

 Simply connect your gitHub repository to Heroku and trigger a deployment or activate automatic deploys.
 Do not forget to install the mlab plugin in Heroku!

+## Visit Deployed Prototype

+To check out a deployed version of this prototype, visit `https://a-walk-in-the-park.herokuapp.com/`

 <img src="/img/Dogs.jpg" alt="Dogs in the Woods" width="500">